History of Yukon: 20th century

 On 1 April 1953, the capital of the territory was moved from Dawson City to Whitehorse.

 Other highways were built during the 1950s and 1960s, resulting in the decline and disappearance of the riverboats that had provided the main means of transportation until the 1960s.
 In the 1950s, the White Pass & Yukon Route pioneered the use of intermodal containerized shipping.
 Mining activity also revived, including copper mining in Whitehorse, silver and lead in Keno and Elsa, asbestos in Clinton Creek.
 The world's largest open-pit zinc and lead mine was opened in Faro in the early 1970s.
 Gold mining came back to the Klondike and other areas with the large rise in gold prices in the late 1970s.

 In the 1980s and 1990s, mining declined and the role of government increased considerably with larger and larger transfers from the federal government.
 In 1978, party politics was introduced to the Yukon Legislative Assembly.
 In October 1979, responsible government was granted by Minister Jake Epp.
 On another front, First Nations started lobbying and entered in land claims negotiations in the 1970s which culminated in the signing of an "Umbrella Final Agreement" in 1992.
 Although most First Nations have signed agreements, land claims and self-government negotiations are still going on today.
 The First Nations are now considered a fourth level of government and the specific nature of inter-governmental relationships is still being worked out.
 Today, the Canadian government is investing in clean energy research and environmental protection in the territory, with one of the goals being the increased involvement of the First Nations, Inuit and Métis peoples in the northern economy.

 21st-century

 In 2003, the Yukon Territory underwent a name change as the words the and Territory were officially dropped from the name.
 Unofficially, both in the Yukon government and amongst its people, the is still recognised and used.

-Yukon is affected by the ongoing COVID-19 pandemic.
+Yukon was affected by the COVID-19 pandemic and the lockdowns instituted in response thereto.